DaveMcEwan/eg-zc702/README.md

 To modify the boot images you may need to install `u-boot-tools` via APT.
 To compile software for the ARM you may need to install `gcc-arm-linux-gnueabi` via APT.
+To generate bitstreams for programming the PL you need to install Vivado.

 Several make targets assume you have something similar to this in `~/.ssh/config`: